Azure/clds/readme.md

 # C Lockless Data Structures

 `clds` is a general purpose C library implementing several lockless data structures.

-This library is work in progress.
+*This library is work in progress*.
 The first release should happen once the first lockless structure is usable.

 The goals are: